hch12907/cdata/README.md

 // Include the above header
 #include "path/to/that/header.h"

-// Include the library
-#include "vec.h"

-// This shares the same arguments as ARRAY_FUNCS_DECL above.
+// In the below code, replace T with desired type/typedef.

-// It defines/implements the functions needed for ARRAY(T).
+// This defines/implements the functions needed for ARRAY(T).
-ARRAY_FUNCS_IMPL(T, ARRAY(T));
+ARRAY_FUNCS_IMPL(T);

 int main() {
-    // In the below code, replace T with desired type/typedef.

     // Creation of the arrays
     // T is the type of the array, the constant 10 is the initial capacity
     // The capacity grows as the more elements are pushed into the array